Marco Rubio Praises Kamala Harris, Says She Is ‘Engaged and Active’ In The Senate

 “Kamala’s entire campaign is based on a lie — that as AG of California, she was a fighter for the oppressed and for criminal justice reform,” the Hawaii Democrat tweeted.
 “But her criminal justice record shows that her policies exemplified the worst aspects of our criminal justice system.”

 According to FiveThirtyEight, Harris has slipped in recent polls following her performance in CNN’s debates.
-Harris, who received attention following the first debates for her attacks on frontrunner and former Vice President Joe Biden, dropped by about 3 points.
+Harris, who received attention following the first debates for her attacks on frontrunner and former Vice President Joe Biden, dropped by about three points.
 Per FiveThirtyEight, Harris showed the largest decline of any candidate following the second round of debating.

-As BuzzFeed noted, were Harris to be elected president, she would be the first person to serve on the Senate Intelligence Committee to be election to the nation’s highest office.
+As BuzzFeed noted, were Harris to become president, she would be the first person to serve on the Senate Intelligence Committee to be elected to the nation’s highest office.